carlCarlson6/BloodyCromLyricsGenerator/README.md

 Bloody Crom is a Stoner Punk band where is used to play bass guitar.
 While taking the Udemy free course "Intro to Deep Learning with PyTorch" I decided to take the text generator example with the lyrics of my previous band.

-In this repository you while find the code to train, use and deploy the lyrics generator models in a object orientated programming way.
+In this repository you while find the code to train, use and deploy the lyrics generator model encapsulated in a object orientated programming way.

-Listen and support to [Bloody Crom!](https://bloodycrom.bandcamp.com/).
+Listen and support to [Bloody Crom!](https://bloodycrom.bandcamp.com/), also you can listen and support my actual band [LEVIATHVN](https://leviathvn.bandcamp.com/).